Yoshimizu Station: Platforms

-Adjacent stations

 History

 Yoshimizu Station opened on 23 June 1889.
 It was relocated 2.1 km from its original position in the direction of Sano Station on 1 February 1915.

 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Yoshimizu Station becoming "TI-36".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 994 passengers daily (boarding passengers only).